rism-digital/rism.info/_posts/en/2018-04/2018-04-19-printed-music-to-1550-a-report-from-the-central.md

 **B/I from 1551**
 The revision of the B/I entries beginning from 1551 has also begun now.
 From 1551 to 1599 there are ca. 1,100 entries (with a lot of A/I duplicates) and from 1600 to 1700 there is around the same amount.
 The first part is now the focus of editing work.

 Information concerning any mistakes, new copies, digitized copies, and other details such as important literature is most welcome!
-Just send an email to: [contact@rism.info](mailto:contact@rism.info "Opens window for sending email") or [martin.bierwisch@rism.info](mailto:martin.bierwisch@rism.info "Opens window for sending email").
+Just send an email to: [contact@rism.info](mailto:contact@rism.info) or [martin.bierwisch@rism.info](mailto:martin.bierwisch@rism.info).

 _Image_: Daniel Megel, _Scenica progymnasmata_ (Basel: Bergmann, 1498).
 A/I: M 1738.
 RISM ID no. [990040426](https://opac.rism.info/search?id=00000990040426&Language=en){:target="_blank"}.
 Bayerische Staatsbibliothek (D-Mbs) 4 Inc.c.a.
 1542 n, [available online](http://www.mdz-nbn-resolving.de/urn/resolver.pl?urn=urn:nbn:de:bvb:12-bsb11303249-7){:target="_blank"}.

-<script type="text/javascript">var switchTo5x=true;</script><script type="text/javascript" src="http://w.sharethis.com/button/buttons.js"></script><script type="text/javascript">stLight.options({publisher: "9b601438-1ce1-49d8-bfd7-9cff5df54c17", doNotHash: false, doNotCopy: false, hashAddressBar: false});</script>